christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Mocking Private or Protected Methods

-You must always put a mock method definition (`MOCK_METHOD`) in a `public:` section of the mock class, regardless of the method being mocked being `public`, `protected`, or `private` in the base class.
+You must always put a mock target definition (`MOCK_METHOD`) in a `public:` section of the mock class, regardless of the target being mocked being `public`, `protected`, or `private` in the base class.
 This allows `ON_CALL` and `EXPECT_CALL` to reference the mock function from outside of the mock class.
 (Yes, C++ allows a subclass to change the access level of a virtual function in